suttergustavo/SCC0251_Final_Project/README.md

 ### Prerequisites

-To run this project you will first need Python
+You have two options to run this program first is to run the notebooks, you could use Jupyter or [Colab](https://colab.research.google.com/) from Google the other option is to run the raw scripts.
+For Colab you won't need to download any prerquisite.
+For the other options you will first need Python and [CUDA](https://developer.nvidia.com/cuda-10.0-download-archive).

 To install via terminal
 ```